Vascular Ring Program Overview

 Treatment and Management

-For children experiencing symptoms, the primary treatment for vascular ring is surgery.
+At Rady Children’s Hospital, we believe that not all vascular rings need surgical repair, especially if a child is asymptomatic.
+However, for children experiencing symptoms, the primary treatment is surgery.
 Surgery is typically successful, and most children recover fully.
-The goal of surgery is to remove the abnormal ring of blood vessels that is compressing the trachea and esophagus.
+The goal is to remove the abnormal ring of blood vessels that is compressing the trachea and esophagus.

 Matthew Brigger, MD, Division Chief of Otolaryngology